spaceapegames/terraform-provider-example/Readme.md

         *  server, which is the implementation of the webserver
         *  client, which is a client that can be used to programatically interact with the server.

+## Requirements

+* go => 1.11

+This project used Go Modules, so you will need to enable them using `export GO111MODULE=on`, otherwise your go commands (run, build and test) will fail.

 ## API

 The API is pretty simple, it just stores items which have a name, description and some tags, tags are a slice of strings.
 Name serves as the id for the Item.